Hackers hijack YouTube ads with Coinhive to mine Monero cryptocurrency

 An analysis of the malvertisement-riddled pages revealed two different web miner scripts embedded and a script that displays the advertisement from DoubleClick.
 The affected webpage will show the legitimate advertisement while the two web miners covertly perform their task.
 We speculate that the attackers' use of these advertisements on legitimate websites is a ploy to target a larger number of users, in comparison to only that of compromised devices.
 The traffic involving the abovementioned cryptocurrency miners has since decreased after January 24.

-The impact of the crypto-miners was far from insignificant -- they had been configured to use 80 percent of CU resources for mining purposes.
+The impact of the crypto-miners was far from insignificant -- they had been configured to use 80 percent of CPU resources for mining purposes.
 By using an obfuscated private miner, the hackers were also able to bypass Coinhive's commission fee.

 Trend Micro recommends blocking Javascript to prevent issues like this from arising, but Google has already taken action against the problematic ads.